Rape by deception

-Rape by deception is a situation in which the perpetrator deceives the victim into participating in a sexual act to which they would otherwise not have consented, had they not been deceived.
+Rape by deception, or rape by fraud, is a situation in which the perpetrator deceives the victim into participating in a sexual act to which they would otherwise not have consented, had they not been deceived.
 Deception can occur in many forms, such as illusory perceptions, false statements, and false actions.

 Notable cases

 United Kingdom

 In English law, the Court of Appeal in R v Linekar [1995] 3 All ER 69 73 ruled that the basis for such claims is "very narrow", ruling that refusing to pay for sexual services was fraud, not rape.
 Cases demonstrating the law on consent as set out in the Sexual Offences Act 2003 include R v Assange (aka Assange v Swedish Prosecution Authority) (Note: R v Assange in this instance should not be confused with a 1996 Australian case by that name relating to unauthorized computer use.) (if consent was conditional on the use of the condom during intercourse, and the condition was deliberately disregarded, that was capable of amounting to rape), R(F) v DPP (the sexual act was performed in a way that broke a condition agreed previously), and R v McNally (deceit as to gender).

+In 2024, this was formally expanded so that transgender people who failed to disclose their transgender status of a sexual partner whether deliberately or not could be charged with rape.

-Three notable cases where this issue arose:
+Four notable cases where this issue arose: